How to Make a Year-End Personal Property Inventory List

 Ensures You Have the Right Types of Coverage

 Taking inventory of your personal property items will ensure that you are covering the property in the right ways.
 Exclusions and limitations exist in homeowner policy language.
 By taking an inventory and providing it to your independent insurance agent, they will be able to explain any sub-limits that are present on your policy for specific types of items.
+You will know what is and is not covered by your homeowner’s insurance and your agent can help identify endorsements or additional lines that can add coverage for important items.

 For instance, your homeowner policy may limit jewelry losses by theft or mysterious disappearance to just $2,500.
-If you have a $10,000 engagement ring and wedding band that is not specifically scheduled on your policy, you are walking around with a potential out of pocket loss of $7,500 if your spouse lost a diamond because it fell out of a ring setting!
+If you have a $10,000 engagement ring and wedding band that is not specifically scheduled on your policy, you are walking around with a potential out-of-pocket loss of $7,500 if your spouse lost a diamond because it fell out of a ring setting!
 Personal property inventory lists can help you decipher what is covered by line item “C” on your policy and what you should be scheduling for additional coverage.

 2. What Do I Need to List on My Personal Property Inventory List?